GameFoundry/bsf/Documentation/Manuals/Native/User/joints.md

 limit.upper = Degree(90.0f);

 joint->setLimit(limit);
-joint->setFlag(HingeJoint::Flag::Limit, true);
+joint->setFlag(HingeJointFlag::Limit, true);
 ~~~~~~~~~~~~~

 ### Drive
 Drive is a special object of type @ref bs::HingeJoint::Drive "HingeJoint::Drive" that can be assigned to a hinge joint, to make the joint move without external forces.
 For example if you wanted to make a propeller, you could set up a drive on the hinge joint so it keeps on spinning.

-Drive can be assigned through @ref bs::CHingeJoint::setDrive "CHingeJoint::setDrive()", and must be explicitly enabled by calling **CHingeJoint::setFlag()** with @ref bs::HingeJoint::Flag::Drive "HingeJoint::Flag::Drive".
+Drive can be assigned through @ref bs::CHingeJoint::setDrive "CHingeJoint::setDrive()", and must be explicitly enabled by calling **CHingeJoint::setFlag()** with @ref bs::HingeJointFlag::Drive "HingeJointFlag::Drive".

-**HingeJoint::Drive** object has a few properties:
+**HingeJointDrive** object has a few properties:
- - @ref bs::HingeJoint::Drive::speed "HingeJoint::Drive::speed" - Speed at which the drive will try to spin at
+ - @ref bs::HingeJointDrive::speed "HingeJointDrive::speed" - Speed at which the drive will try to spin at
- - @ref bs::HingeJoint::Drive::forceLimit "HingeJoint::Drive::forceLimit" - Optional maximum force the drive is allowed to apply
+ - @ref bs::HingeJointDrive::forceLimit "HingeJointDrive::forceLimit" - Optional maximum force the drive is allowed to apply
- - @ref bs::HingeJoint::Drive::freeSpin "HingeJoint::Drive::freeSpin" - If the joint ends up moving faster than the drive (due to an external force), the drive will try to break in order to bring it down to drive's speed.
+ - @ref bs::HingeJointDrive::freeSpin "HingeJointDrive::freeSpin" - If the joint ends up moving faster than the drive (due to an external force), the drive will try to break in order to bring it down to drive's speed.
 If you don't want that to happen enable free spin.
- - @ref bs::HingeJoint::Drive::gearRatio "HingeJoint::Drive::gearRatio" - Scales the velocity of the target body by this value.
+ - @ref bs::HingeJointDrive::gearRatio "HingeJointDrive::gearRatio" - Scales the velocity of the target body by this value.

 ### Current value
 You can find out the current angle of the hinge by calling @ref bs::CHingeJoint::getAngle "CHingeJoint::getAngle()", and the current angular speed of the joint by calling @ref bs::CHingeJoint::getSpeed "CHingeJoint::getSpeed()".